whosonfirst/go-webhookd/README.md

 ```
 ./bin/webhookd -h
 Usage of ./bin/webhookd:
-  -config string
+  -config-uri string
-    	Path to a valid webhookd config file
+    	A valid Go Cloud blob URI where your webhookd config file lives
 ```

 `webhookd` is an HTTP daemon for handling webhook requests.
 Individual webhook endpoints (and how they are processed) are defined in a [config file](#config-files) that is read at start-up time.